yui/yui3/src/app/README.md

 application states while providing full back/forward navigation support and bookmarkable, shareable URLs.

-The `Model` class provides an attribute-based data model with APIs for getting, setting, validating, and syncing attribute values to a persistence layer or server, as well as events for being notified of model changes.
+The `Model` class provides a lightweight `Y.Attribute`-based data model with APIs for getting, setting, validating, and syncing attribute values to a persistence layer or server, as well as events for being notified of model changes.

 The `ModelList` class can contain an ordered list of `Model` instances (for example, todo items in a todo list).
 It provides a convenient API for working